munificent/game-programming-patterns/book/double-buffer.markdown

 ^code 7

-Now lets throw some comedians on a stage and see what happens.
+Now, let's throw some comedians on a stage and see what happens.
 We'll set up three comedians, each facing the next.
 The last one will face the first, in a big circle: